MobilePayDev/MobilePay-Subscriptions/docs/api_principles.md

 We suggest logging any failure response body as best practice; the MobilePay Developer support team will need the full response body to assist with troubleshooting.
 We recommend writing code that gracefully handles all possible API exceptions.

+# <a name="general-notes_errors"></a>Errors

+You might encounter the following HTTP errors:

+1. `400 - Bad Request` , if request data is invalid.
+>
+    ```json
+    {
+        "error": "BadRequest",
+        "error_description": {
+            "message": "request.Name is required",
+            "error_type": "InputError",
+            "correlation_id": "f4b02597-32cc-420f-a468-942307e89a97"
+        }
+    }
+    ```
+2. `404 - Not Found` with no response body, if the resource (agreement or payment) is not found.

+3. `412 - Precondition Failed` , if business validation rule was violated.
+>
+    ```json
+    {
+        "error": "PreconditionFailed",
+        "error_description": {
+            "message": "Duplicate payment.",
+            "error_type": "PreconditionError",
+            "correlation_id": "f4b02597-32cc-420f-a468-942307e89a97"
+        }
+    }
+    ```
+4. `500 - Internal Server Error` , if something really bad has happened.
+>
+    ```json
+    {
+        "error": "InternalServerError",
+        "error_description": {
+            "message": "An error occurred, please try again or contact the administrator.",
+            "error_type": "ServerError",
+            "correlation_id": "f4b02597-32cc-420f-a468-942307e89a97"
+        }
+    }
+    ```

 ## <a name="apichange"></a>  API Change